 If you don’t meet the income requirements for Chapter 7, then you’re looking at a Chapter 13.
 Even though you may be able to significantly reduce the amount of debt you owe in Chapter 13, you’ll still be required to pay a portion of the debts –and this includes the credit cards that you’ve used to charge your student loan debt in attempt to get around the bankruptcy rules.
 If the whole idea is to use your credit cards to erase student loan debt, this can put a damper on your initial plan.
 This also assumes that you’re willing to damage your credit and your future capacity to qualify for a home loan, a car loan, or any other type of financing you might need in the foreseeable future.

 If you’re concerned about how your debt could be impacting your credit, you can check your three credit reports for free once a year at AnnualCreditReport.com.
-If you’d like to monitor your credit more regularly, Credit.com’s free Credit Report Card provides you with an easy to understand breakdown of the information in your credit report using letter grades, along with two free credit scores, and they are updated monthly.”
+If you’d like to monitor your credit more regularly, Credit.com’s free Credit Report Card provides you with an easy to understand breakdown of the information in your credit report using letter grades, along with two free credit scores, and they are updated every 14 days.”

 For a more in-depth look at student loan issues and the growing problem surrounding student loan debt, here are few resources and must-read features from Credit.com: